shina07/cs374_HCI/DP7/report.md

 >
 > He is current training manager of KAIST fitness club, and the reasons we recruited him are almost same with the reason we described for the tester #1.
 Although he does not currently recording his own exercises (it’s because he is an expert, and because he prefers to do exercise extemporaneously these days, in other words, he does exercise in improvised manner), he can reflect our target user since he wrote his own for years, right after he first started his exercise.

+#### Summary description

+There were some issues which Gunho had pointed out when he tested our service in our prior DP: paper prototyping, but not reflected.
+What he had said was, he is so spontaneous that he usually not ‘plan’ how many sets he would do before an exercise starts.
+The issue was seriously considered but we sticked to ‘plan’ exercise sets scheme in order to reduce button clicks during exercise.
+Meanwhile, our service evolved much so that we can also cover user like Gunho, but we realized that we still need more concerns for those users.
+When we inspected, Gunho just planned only one set, saying that he would not know how many sets he would do at that moment, and added another set every time he had done with a set but wanted to do more.
+In fact, that’s not what we expected and sadly our user kept facing with repetitive pop-up, asking whether it’d add another set or not, before showing rest interval time.
+This reported issue left our team to revise some part of our UI.

 #### Observations

 - He wonders the difference of 'add' and 'confirm' buttons.